exercism/v3/languages/elixir/exercises/concept/booleans/.docs/instructions.md

 ### 3. Define if pac-man loses

 Define the `Rules.lose?/2` function that takes two parameters (_if pac-man has a power pellet active_ and _if pac-man is touching a ghost_) and returns a boolean value if pac-man loses.
-The function should return true if pac-man is touching a ghost and has not a power pellet active.
+The function should return true if pac-man is touching a ghost and does not have a power pellet active.

 ```elixir
 Rules.lose?(false, true)